lostdemeter/proj_pydantic_tools_ollama/README.md

 # Pydantic AI & Ollama Local Agent Prototype

 ## Overview
-This is an experimental engineering notebook entry demonstrating the integration of PydanticAI and Ollama to create a local AI agent capable of using tools.
-It serves as a proof-of-concept and learning resource for building intelligent, context-aware agents using open-source AI technologies.
+This is an experimental prototype demonstrating the integration of PydanticAI and Ollama to create a local AI agent capable of using tools.
+It serves as a demonstation of setting up PydanticAI and Ollama for AI tool integration.

 ## Key Features
 - Utilizes PydanticAI for structured AI interactions